How the Camera Was Invented

 In 1839, Louis Daguerre invented a new process called daguerreotype which produced much sharper photographs.
 Daguerre’s camera was also much more complicated than Niépce’s.
 It consisted of a metal box with a lens on one side and a light-sensitive surface on the other.
 The light would pass through the lens and create an image on the surface.
 The image would then be exposed to mercury vapor, which would permanently fix the image to the surface.

-See also When Was The Camera Created
+See also When Did The First Camera Come Out

 Daguerre’s process was quickly adopted by photographers all over the world and it soon became the standard way to take photographs.
 However, the daguerreotype process had a few drawbacks – it was very slow, it could only be used in bright sunlight, and the images were not very durable.